First Madagascar expedition: Growing French interests

 In the early 1880s however, the French colonial faction, the right-wing Catholic lobby and Réunion parliamentarians all advocated an invasion of Madagascar in order to suppress British influence there.
 The non-respect of the Lambert Charter and the letter to Napoleon III were used by the French as the pretext to invade Madagascar in 1883.
 Various disputes also helped trigger the intervention: the minority Sakalavas remained faithful to a French protectorate in the north of the island, a French national was killed in Antananarivo, and the Merina placed an order for the French flag to be replaced by the Madagascar flag in French concessions.
 This triggered the first phase of the Franco-Hova War.

 Expedition

 The decision was taken to send the naval division of Admiral Le Timbre.
 The French under Admiral Pierre bombarded the northwestern coast and occupied Majunga in May 1885.
 A column brought an ultimatum to Antananarivo, asking for recognition of French rights in northeastern Madagascar, a French protectorate over the Sakalava, recognition of French property principles and an indemnity of 1,500,000 francs.

 When the ultimatum was refused, France bombarded the east coast, occupied Toamasina, and arrested the English missionary Shaw.
 Meanwhile, Queen Ranavalona II died, as did Admiral Pierre, who succumbed to the fatigue of the campaign.
-Admiral Pierre was replaced by Admiral Galiber, and then Counter-Admiral Miot.
+Admiral Pierre was replaced by Admiral Galibert, and then Counter-Admiral Miot.